alphadead/movie_search/README.md

-# movie
+# Movie_app

-A new Flutter project.
+A tmdb based movie app, now search for your favourite movies and get to know their poster and their rating.

+## I have used providers for this project.

 ## Getting Started